RC-1290/vulkan-plusplusC-header-gen/README.md

 In both cases, it includes the platform headers (e.g.: Windows.h) for you, preventing you from compiling without any further dependencies.

 This generator sits somewhere in between C and C++.
 It uses a couple of C++ features to solve the issues with the C version, while trying to avoid introducing the bulk of the C++ version.
-Namespaces and enum classes break up the names into smaller chunks.
+Namespaces and scoped enums break up the names into smaller chunks.
 With the addition of syntax highlighting, that can make it easier to read which specific enum value you use.
 Code completion system also tend to be better at only listing relevant entries.
 It also performs a bunch of type replacement.
 For example, I like integer types to follow the short format (e.g.: s8, u32, b32, etc.), but that shouldn't be too hard to change if you have different preferences.
 You could just make it include windows.h, but if you've written custom Windows headers, you can do things like compiling without the C Runtime Library.